Alaska Cutthroat Trout

 Catch And Release Cutthroat Trout

-Throughout much of Alaska, minimum size and bag limit regulations for coastal cutthroat trout fishing means that many of the fish captured will subsequently be released.
-Anglers are encouraged to practice proper catch-and-release techniques.
+Throughout much of Southeast Alaska, minimum size and bag limit regulations for coastal cutthroat trout fishing mean that many of the fish captured will subsequently be released.
+Please practice proper catch-and-release techniques to ensure the cutthroat survives.
 Catch and release helps protect and preserve this beautiful trout.